 The laborers in the middle, whose labor is one of the commodities--are not getting their fair share of the profits.
 They're being exploited in the production process to aggrandize the wealth of the capitalist.

 Marx theorized that this was going to lead to a revolution.
-This was a horribly corrosive social system, Marx maintained, that could only last for so long before the proletariat would develop a revolutionary consciousness and aim their animosity at the capitalist for exploiting them and condemning them to this horrible life, simply because they didn't have the means of production.
+Marx maintained that this was a horribly corrosive social system that could only last for so long before the proletariat would develop a revolutionary consciousness and aim their animosity at the capitalist for exploiting them and condemning them to this horrible life, simply because they didn't have the means of production.
 They would then would overthrow the capitalists, igniting a socialist revolution and social change.

 In capitalism, that paradigm changes.
 The laborers go into the factory where they work for a period of time, producing a certain commodity, and then they leave.
 They don't really have that product--it isn’t theirs, it belongs to the capitalist.